uviclibraries/PowerBI/2-DAX.md

     <details><summary><b>help</b></summary>
     <img src="images\deletcolfromkeymeasures.png" style="">
     </details>
-    Notice how the table name moves to the top of the Data Pane and the icon changed.
+    Notice how the table name moves to the top of the "Data" Pane and the icon changed.
 PowerBI now officially recognizes it as a measure table.

     <img src="images\tablebecomesmeasurestable.png" style="">